farlowdw/software-development-handbook/docs/learning-resources/leetcode-problems-by-category.md

 ### Prefix sum

 If a problem's input is an array comprised of numeric elements and you find yourself needing to calculate multiple subarray sums, then consider building a prefix sum.
-But be mindful that a prefix sum costs $O(n)$ space to build--if the prefix sum is used in a "sliding" manner, then be on the lookout for space optimization possibilities by using a running sum and deducting that from the total sum for each iteration.
+But be mindful that a prefix sum costs $O(n)$ space to build &#8212; if the prefix sum is used in a "sliding" manner, then be on the lookout for space optimization possibilities by using a running sum and deducting that from the total sum for each iteration.

+- <LC id='1413' type='long' ></LC>
+- <LC id='1480' type='long' ></LC>
 - <LC id='2256' type='long' ></LC>
 - <LC id='2270' type='long' ></LC>